ota-meshi/eslint-plugin-math/docs/rules/prefer-math-pi.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.PI` instead of literal number.
+This rule aims to enforce the use of `Math.PI` instead of literal number representations of π (pi).

+Using `Math.PI` instead of hardcoded numeric literals improves:

+- **Readability**: Makes the intention clear that you're using the mathematical constant π
+- **Maintainability**: Centralized definition reduces the risk of typos
+- **Precision**: `Math.PI` provides the most accurate representation available in JavaScript
+- **Consistency**: Standardizes how mathematical constants are used across your codebase

 <eslint-code-block fix>